Bachelor of Science in Applied Languages and Intercultural Studies - Chinese

 CHIN 4500Advanced Intercultural Seminar 23

-Study Abroad Experience (12 credits from 30 credits of Chinese Electives for the ALIS Major Requirements and/or 18 credits of Approved Cluster) 4
+Study Abroad Experience (6 credits from 18 credits of the Chinese Elective Requirements for the ALIS Major Requirements) 5

 Free Electives